 Price: $49.99 (30-day evaluation)

 BBEdit is a professional HTML and text editor for macOS.
 It aims to help writers, web authors, and software developers.
-Also, provides a list of features for editing, searching, and manipulation of prose, source code,
+Also, provides a list of features for editing, searching, and manipulation of prose, source code, and textual data.

 - Integration support for Subversion and AppleScript